-Note: A reminder that while we show how to enable capabilities as part of this tutorial, this is an optional step UNLESS you are leveraging the capability or capabilities.
+Note: While we show how to enable v1.4.2 and v1.4.3 capabilities as part of this tutorial, this is an optional step UNLESS you are leveraging the v1.4.2 or v1.4.3 features that require the capabilities.

 Although Fabric binaries can and should be upgraded in a rolling fashion, it is important to finish upgrading binaries before enabling capabilities.
-Any binaries which are not upgraded to v1.3 before enabling the new capabilities may intentionally crash to indicate a misconfiguration which could otherwise result in a state fork.
+Any binaries which are not upgraded to at least the level of the relevant capabilities may intentionally crash to indicate a misconfiguration which could otherwise result in a forked blockchain.